InahL/BeeVision/README.md

 ## Conservation Motivation

 Bees pollinate over 70% of global crops, yet their populations are under severe threat due to pesticides and climate change.
 Wasps, while ecologically important as predators, also pose risks to beehives.
-Accurately distinguishing bees from wasps — and understanding their movement — is crucial for developing targeted, minimally invasive conservation strategies.
+Accurately distinguishing bees from wasps and understanding their movement is crucial for developing targeted and minimally invasive conservation strategies.

 ---